Articles, Chapters and Ancillary Material

 Hallie Meredith and Sarah Barnett, “‘Contemporary Classicism’ Copy of a Copy: Appropriating Classical Statues as Conceptual Readymades,” Classical Art and Archaeology (CLARA) Special issue no. 2, The Classical in Contemporary Art and Visual Culture, ed.
 Bente Kiilerich, Marina Prusac-Lindhagen and Astri Karine Lundgren (2021): 1-23.

-Link to CLARA Online.
+Link to open access CLARA article.

 ‘Contemporary Classicism’ Copy of a Copy: Appropriating Classical Statues as Conceptual Readymades